 We also find ourselves fighting an uphill battle.
 As college prices increase, we need to spend more money helping lower-income families afford school.
 As we spend more money helping pay for education, colleges can increase the price.
 This self-perpetuating cycle has been going on for decades, and it is part of the reason college prices have spun out of control.

-Students can pick a free education, or pay to attend a private school.
-In this scenario, private schools would actually have to compete and prices would return to more reasonable levels.
+Students can pick a free education or pay to attend a private school.
+In this scenario, private schools would have to compete, and prices would return to more reasonable levels.

-Higher education is fundamental to a productive society
+Higher education is fundamental to a productive society.

 We can’t compete with the low labor prices of many other nations.
-As a result we need a skilled workforce to compete in the global economy.
+As a result, we need a skilled workforce to compete in the global economy.
 Having a college degree doesn’t necessarily mean success, but it is a huge asset to becoming a contributing member of our society.

 Many of our prison systems provide free higher education to inmates.
 We do this because there is a recognition that giving an education will help the prisoner be a productive citizen.
 Why shouldn’t law-abiding citizens get the same educational opportunities?